The Steps Of A Social Security Benefits Claim

 Step 4: Appeal.
 If the ALJ also denies your disability claim, you can request a review of your case by the Appeals Council or take your case to federal court.
 Appeals are mostly based on the existing case evidence in your file — no new evidence or documentation can be presented on appeal.
 Because of this, it’s extremely important that all the necessary information supporting your claim has been submitted during the application, reconsideration and administrative hearing steps of the process.

 With so much at stake, it’s best not to tackle this process alone.
 When pursuing a SSI or SSDI claim, a qualified, experienced and local disability lawyer can help you get the benefits you deserve.
-Contact The Law Center for Social Security Disability for a free consultation by calling 405-896-8852 or filling out our online contact form.
+Contact for a free consultation by calling 405-896-8852 or filling out our online contact form.